 The thousands of feet of angular fragmental rocks in the Attwood Series must have originated under unusual conditions.
 The angular fragments are positive evidence of rapid deposition.
-The presence of limestone and of symmetrically ripple-marked shale indicates shallow marine deposition.
-(A suite of fossils including Spirifer (Spiriferina), Terebratula?, and some pelecepods, was found in the limestone.
-Since the material is not very diagnostic no correlation was made.
-A late Palaeozoic or Triassic age was proposed).
+The presence of limestone and of symmetrically ripple-marked shale indicate shallow marine deposition.
+(A suite of fossils including "Spirifer" (Spiriferina), "Terebratula"? and some pelece-pods was found in the limestone.
+Since the material is not very disgnostic, no correlation was made.
+A later Paleozoic or Triassic age was proposed).

-Detailed mapping of surface and accessible underground workings, followed by diamond drilling, at Phoenix, have provided more information pertinent to the problem.
-West of the Knob Hill-Old Ironsides orebody are exposures of bedded sharpstone conglomerate for 2,500 feet (see Figure 1).
-These rocks, including the replacement of the limy lens which forms the orebody, dip from 45° to 70° easterly at the surface exposures.
-Yet, 200 feet below surface, the orebody and the banding in it - which is, with little doubt, original bedding - dip only 10° or 15° easterly.
+Detailed mapping of surface and accessible underground workings, followed by diamond drill at Phoenix have provided more information pertinent to the problem.
+West of the Anob Hill - Old Ironsides orebody are exposures of bedded sharpstone conglomerate for 2,500 ft. (see map).
+These rocks, including the replacement of the limey lens which forms the orebody, dip from 45 deg. to 70 deg. easterly at the surface exposures.
+Yet 200' below surface the orebody and the banding in it which is with little doubt original bedding, dip only 10 deg. or 15 deg. easterly.

-One thousand feet down the dip the orebody is approximately flat, and the 2,500 feet of fragmental footwall rock has completely disappeared.
+One thousand feet down the dip the orebody is approx. flat, and the 2500' of fragmental footwall rock has completely disappeared.
 The orebody is here underlain by Knob Hill cherty andesite.
-The statement that the footwall sharpstone conglomerate is exposed for 2,500 feet west of the Knob Hill-ironsides orebody is perhaps misleading.
-West-dipping normal faults found in the mine workings give, in places, a duplication in plan of the east-dipping strata, and this fault system may continue into the footwall rocks.
-However, the sum of the normal movements on the faults mapped underground does not exceed 200 feet.
-Thus, 2,000 feet or more of sharpstone conglomerate in the footwall of the orebody must lens out and flatten only a few hundred feet down dip.
+The statement that the footwall sharpstone conglomerate is exposed for 2,500' west of the Knob Hill - Ironsides orebody is perhaps misleading.
+West-dipping normal faults found in the mine workings give in places a duplication in plan of the east-dipping strata, and this fault system may continue into the footwall rocks.
+However, the sum of the normal movements on the faults mapped underground does not exceed 200'.
+Thus, at least 2000' or more of sharpstone conglomerate in the footwall of the orebody must lens out and flatten only a few hundred feet down dip.

 The data would appear best explained by rapid deltaic deposition.
-Several good exposures of scour and fill were noted, but only one or two exposures show cross-bedding.
+Several good exposures or scour and fill were noted, but only one or two exposures show cross-bedding.

-The structural evidence, in conjunction with the lithological evidence, certainly suggests that the rock is a sediment - an angular chert-pebble, or sharpstone, conglomerate, rather than a silicified limestone later brecciated.
+The structural evidence, in conjunction with the lithologic evidence, certainly suggests that the rock is a sediment, an angular chert-pebble, or sharpstone, conglomerate, rather than a silicified limestone later brecciated.